What do the numbers in hair colour mean?

 The outcome of your final target shade will also be influenced by several other factors that need to be assessed by your L’Oréal Professionnel colourist such as undercoat and distribution of pigment.

 Whether you have a specific colour in mind or are in need of some inspiration, your L’Oréal Professionnel colourist can offer you a bespoke service to identify the best hair colour for you.
 Taking into consideration your natural hair colour, skin tone and eye colour they will create a personalised shade that can help emphasise and illuminate your features.
-We are sure you will agree that in order to achieve your perfect hair colour it is necessary to consult a trained L'Oréal Professionnel colourist!
-Ask for a colour consultation in your nearest L’Oréal Professionnel salon today to receive your personalised and tailored colour.
+Ask for a colour consultation at your nearest L’Oréal Professionnel salon today to receive your personalised and tailored colour.

 Inspired?
 Discover what hair colours suit you with our virtual hair colour try-on tool.